 Just like its leafy companions— spinach and lettuce, purslane benefits us in many ways.
 It is power-packed with nutrients that are essential for our body.
 Some of these nutrients are:

 - Omega-3 Fatty Acids – Did you think that fish was the only source of omega-3 fatty acids?
 No!
 Purslane is a very rich source of Alpha Linoleic Acid (2).
 It is a type of omega-3 fatty acid that is essential for bone and growth development in humans.
 A study was conducted to compare the amount of omega-3 fatty acids in purslane and wild spinach.
 The results showed that purslane has a higher amount of omega-3 fatty acids than spinach.
 This proves the high nutritional value of purslane (3).

-- Antioxidants – Antioxidants are substances that are beneficial in reducing cell damage caused by free radicals.
+- Antioxidants – Antioxidants are substances that are beneficial in reducing cell damage caused by free radicals and they improve your immune system.
 Green leafy vegetables such as our pal, the purslane plant, are filled with antioxidants.
-A study was conducted to see the effect of purslane juice in rats and the researchers checked the levels of nitric oxide and lipid peroxidation levels in the for the same.
+A study was conducted to see the effect of purslane juice in rats and the researchers checked the levels of nitric oxide and lipid peroxidationi XA chain reaction of free radicals harming the cell membranes by altering the unsaturated fatty acids. levels in the for the same.
 The results showed a significant improvement in the inhibition of the levels of nitric oxide and lipid peroxidation which proves that purslane is high in antioxidants (4).

 - Vitamin A – Purslane, also known as verdolagas, benefits us by providing vitamin A. This vitamin is essential for good eyesight, skin, and healthy mucus membranes in our body (1).